department-of-veterans-affairs/va.gov-team/products/identity/Support Process/readme.md

 * We leverage previous experience supporting other teams to create this process.

 ## Solution Approach:
 * We piggyback off of the slackbot developed for the SiS Project and use it to expand the range of requests captured.
-The slackbot will respond to the _/identity-support_ command in the #vfs-identity channel.
+The slackbot will respond to the _/identity-support_ command in the #vsp-identity channel.
 For MVP, it will have the following choices:
   - Test User Authentication Help
   - Sign-In Service Integration
   - PR Review Request
   - Data Request
   - Other

-We obviously won't worry about Sign-In Service, as that has it's own flow, but "Other" will be useful in determining what choices we want to add next.
+We obviously won't worry about Sign-In Service, as that has its own flow, but "Other" will be useful in determining what choices we want to add next.

 * We create other pathways to support, including documentation and non-slack forms.
 * We create labels for the tickets to properly track them in ZenHub
+* We create a user satisfaction survey

 ## Technical Considerations: